 We’ll start with a quick look at its performance.

-iPhone XR iOS 14.4 Impressions & Performance
+iPhone XR iOS 14.6 Review

-iOS 14.4 is fast.
+iOS 14.6 is fast.
 Apps open up quickly, animations and transitions are crisp and fluid, and we haven’t noticed any real slowdown while moving around the operating system.

-While some iOS 14 users have complained about lockups, reboots and crashes, we haven’t run into those problems during our time on iOS 14.4.
+While some iOS 14 users have complained about lockups, reboots and crashes, we haven’t run into those problems during our time on iOS 14.6.

 Connectivity is strong.
 Wi-Fi and Bluetooth are working normally.
 Battery life is also solid at the moment.
 We haven’t seen any abnormal drain.